Graduate FAQ

 How will I know if my application is complete?

-When you apply to a grad program online, you will receive information about how to set up and log into your NazNet online account.
-You can monitor whether your application is complete there.
+When you apply to your grad program online, you will receive information about how to set up and log into your NazNet online account.
+You can monitor there whether your application is complete.

 What is the application deadline?